emma-hunt/anxietyTracker/README.md

   3. Apps should adapt to the individual.
 Apps should learn as we use them, both from our active input, as well as our passive use.

 Anxiety tracker runs on a fitbit smart watch and learns the user's typical behavior to detect events which break established patterns.
 The app learns the individual's typical heart rate range as correlated to various levels of activity.
-If the user's heart rate spikes when inactive, a state indeicitive of high stress, it will notify a designated contact of the user's distress and advise support should be offered.
+If the user's heart rate spikes when inactive, a state indicative of high stress, it will notify a designated contact of the user's distress and advise support should be offered.